 No email submissions of papers, except in special cases with my prior permission.
-Sorry-I've tried-it causes too many problems.
+Ten-point penalty for unauthorized email submission.
 Written work is due in hard copy in class on the due date.
 Papers will not be considered "on time" unless and until I receive them I hard copy.